 Built as a distribution warehouse, 13200 Wisteria Drive (Churchill Business Center) now contains a mix of uses, including food establishments, a paint store, an insurance office, auto body repair and other neighborhood-serving commercial uses.
-Directly to the south is Extra Space Storage, a self-storage facility located on a nearly fouracre parcel.
-To the south of the self-storage facility is a towing business located in a house.
+To the southeast is Extra Space Storage, a self-storage facility located on a nearly four-acre parcel.
+Adjacent to the self-storage facility is a towing business located in a former house.